Last updated on May 6th, 2022 at 05:19 am

 Bell is another top brand when it comes to mountain bike helmets.
 And one of the best-selling trail-oriented helmets is the Bell Nomad.

-There are 15 vents on this helmet.
+There are 15 vents on this helmet, similar to most modern helmets.
 You can also choose between the black, blue, red, and gray color options.
+Or get multiple ones so you get two helmets.

 - The fit is comfortable and is breathable.
 It doesn’t feel awkward.